MillyCodes/js_leetcode/code.md

-## 121 Best Time to Buy and Sell Stock
+## 121 Best Time to Buy and Sell Stock - Submitted on 6/13/20

 Say you have an array for which the ith element is the price of a given stock on day i.